-- 21.1 A seafarer shall be entitled to immediate medical attention when required. - 21.2 A seafarer who is hospitalised abroad owing to sickness or injury shall be entitled to medical attention (including hospitalisation) at the company's expense for as long as such attention is required or until the seafarer is repatriated to the port of engagement, whichever is the earlier. - 21.3 A seafarer repatriated to their port of engagement, unfit as a result of sickness or injury, shall be entitled to medical attention (including hospitalisation) at the company's expense: - a. in the case of sickness, for up to 130 days after repatriation, subject to the submission of satisfactory medical reports;

-- b. in the case of injury, for so long as medical attention is required or until a medical determination is made in accordance with clause 24.2 concerning permanent disability. - 21.4 Proof of continued entitlement to medical attention shall be by submission of satisfactory medical reports, endorsed, where necessary, by a company appointed doctor.
+- 21.1 A seafarer shall be entitled to immediate medical attention when required and to dental treatment of acute pain and emergencies. - 21.2 A seafarer who is hospitalised abroad owing to sickness or injury shall be entitled to medical attention (including hospitalisation) at the company's expense for as long as such attention is required or until the seafarer is repatriated pursuant to Article 19, whichever is the earlier. - 21.3 A seafarer repatriated unfit as a result of sickness or injury, shall be entitled to medical attention (including hospitalisation) at the company's expense: - a. in the case of sickness, for up to 130 days after repatriation, subject to the submission of satisfactory medical reports; - b. in the case of injury, for so long as medical attention is required or until a medical determination is made in accordance with clause 24.2 concerning permanent disability. - c. in those cases where, following repatriation, seafarers have to meet their own medical care costs, in line with Article 21.3 (a), they may submit claims for reimbursement within 6 months, unless there are exceptional circumstances, in which case the period may be extended